Southwold and the Suffolk Coast 1 Grade: Leisurely

 On one day, we will take the short ferry ride across to Orford Ness, a spit of land which is known for its military history as well as being an important site for nature conservation.
 It has an eerie and mysterious feel about it and is well worth a visit.

 During our stay we will also head to Dunwich, the lost city of England.
 Once the capital of the Kingdom of the East Angles, Dunwich was ravaged by sea surges and there are few clues to its former size and importance.
-There is an impressive coastal heath nearby and we may hear the enthralling sound of stags roaring during the breeding season.

 We will also visit nearby Walberswick, a quaint seaside village with unspoilt dunes within walking distance of our accommodation.
 And perhaps we will head inland at some point to discover the charming market town of Saxmundham with its historic buildings and a fine array of independent shops.